Airports in Pakistan

 Airport Details:

-The international airport known as Multan International Airport is four kilometers west of Multan, Pakistan.
-The airport is the biggest and busiest in South Punjab.
+The international airport, Multan International Airport, is four kilometers west of Multan, Pakistan.
+It is the biggest and busiest in South Punjab.

 Operating Airlines: